 Arnaud NOURY Independent researcher, France Administrative areas: Fiji, Solomon Islands, Vanuatu, New Caledonia, Papua New Guinea, Tonga, Samoa, Wallis and Futuna, Indonesia Places: Melanesia, Polynesia, Micronesia Keywords: Art, Austronesian Languages, Climate Change, Cosmology, Digital Resources, Myth, History, Austronesian Prehistory, Pacific Studies, Ritual Studies

-Guido Carlo PIGLIASCO Senior Lecturer, Anthropology at University of Hawai'i-Manoa, United States Administrative areas: Fiji Places: Fiji Islands, Beqa Island, Manihiki, Atiu, Tahaa, O'ahu, Savai'i, New Ireland province, Karawari/Arafundi Keywords: Cultural Heritage, Law and Culture, Narratives, Tourism, Intellectual Property Rights, Digital Resources, Art, Audiovisual and Media, Christianity, Ritual
+Guido Carlo PIGLIASCO Adjunct Professor, Anthropology at University of Hawai'i-Manoa, United States Administrative areas: Fiji Places: Fiji Islands, Beqa Island, Manihiki, Atiu, Tahaa, O'ahu, Savai'i, New Ireland province, Karawari/Arafundi Keywords: Cultural Heritage, Law and Culture, Narratives, Tourism, Intellectual Property Rights, Digital Resources, Art, Audiovisual and Media, Christianity, Ritual

 Amiria SALMOND Research Fellow, Department of Anthropology at University of Auckland, New Zealand Administrative areas: New Zealand, Gisborne (New Zealand) Places: Polynesia, Micronesia Keywords: Anthropology of Ontology, Colonialism, Contemporary Indigenous Art, Cultural Transformation, Digital Resources, First Contacts, Intellectual Property Rights, Kinship, Law and Culture, Museums